TorahBibleCodes/TorahBibleCodes/README.md

 <br />Active Development: In Progress

+# Updates

+<br /> Support for .ipynb Notebook Files and Google Colab

 # Equidistant Letter Sequences (ELS)

 <br />Witztum, Rips, and Rosenberg (WRR) define an Equidistant Letter Sequence (ELS) as a sequence of letters in the text whose positions - not counting spaces - form an arithmetic progression.
 That is to say the letters are found at the positions